THE DREAMER PROJECT

 In the consciousness-first creative experiment, the ongoing discipline of adjusting the mind from being a subject of the world to the awareness that dreams it.
 To attune is to place consciousness—the One Mind—before matter, time, and space, shifting perception onto a frequency outside the world’s habitual bands.
 This act repositions awareness as the observer of the scene, far from the body’s head, beyond the physical.
 The action places trust in the premise: the recognition that the conscious essence of oneness is a loving, nonjudgmental state that inclines toward non-separation and non-defensiveness.
 The one that attunes still walks, talks, and works, but their quiet effort is to look through the veil of the dream and to remain in the present moment of undoing.

-Release (or Transcendental Release)
+Release (also called Transcendental Release)

 The Dreamer Project